Modified Shallow Water Equations for significantly varying seabeds: Numerical results

-On Figure \ref{fig:timegen} we show the evolution of the local time step adapted while solving the modified Saint-Venant equations with moving bottom (up to $T = 5\,\mathsf{s}$).
-We can observe a behaviour very similar to the result presented above (see Figure \ref{fig:timestep}) for the wave propagation test-case.
+On Figure \ref{fig:timegen} we show the evolution of the local time step adapted while solving the \acs{msv} equations with moving bottom (up to $T = 5\,\mathsf{s}$).
+We can observe a behaviour very similar to the result presented above (see Figure~\ref{fig:timestep}) for the wave propagation test-case.